 The law of defamation is extremely complex, which is why the legal costs are so expensive.
 They often require at least one expert Barrister.

 Mr Voller originally filed the matter in the Supreme Court of New South Wales which determined the issue in his favour.
-The media companies appealed the matter and then the New South Wales Court of Appeal heard the matter and once again found in Mr Voller’s favour.
+The media companies appealed the matter.
+Then the New South Wales Court of Appeal heard the matter and once again found in Mr Voller’s favour.
 The matter sat before the High Court yesterday with all seven Justices: Keifel CJ, Geagler J, Keane J, Gordon J, Edelman J, Steward J, and Gleeson J.

 Four and a half hours of submissions concluded the last avenue of appeal for the media companies on this preliminary issue.

 The original defamation action of Facebook comments

 Mr Voller first took action against the media companies following comments on the media companies Facebook page.

 Posts were made on the Facebook pages of the Sydney Morning Herald, The Australian, Sky News, The Bolt Report and The Centralian Advocate.
 Mr Voller argues the defendants should have known there was a “significant risk of defamatory observations” after posting, partly due to the nature of the articles.
 He said the organisations could have chosen to monitor or hide the comments.

 The comments carried the allegedly false statements that Mr Voller had “committed heinous offences for which he was never accused”.